bxparks/AceButton/README.md

 #### Event Activation

-Of the 6 event types, two are not active by default:
+Of the 6 event types, 4 are not active by default:

+* `AceButton::kEventClicked`
+* `AceButton::kEventDoubleClicked`
 * `AceButton::kEventLongPressed`
 * `AceButton::kEventRepeatPressed`

 To receive these events, call `ButtonConfig::setFeature()` with the following flags respectively:

+* `ButtonConfig::kFeatureClick`
+* `ButtonConfig::kFeatureDoubleClick`
 * `ButtonConfig::kFeatureLongPress`
 * `ButtonConfig::kFeatureRepeatPress`

+To disable these events, call `ButtonConfig::clearFeature()` with one of these flags.

+Enabling `kFeatureDoubleClick` automatically enables `kFeatureClick`, because we need to have a Clicked event before a DoubleClicked event can be detected.

 It seems unlikely that both `LongPress` and `RepeatPress` events would be useful at the same time, but both event types can be activated if you need it.